agera-edc/DataSpaceConnector/blobspike/README.md

 ```

-Alternatively, we can also block the thread waiting for the completion using _waitForCompletion_ method.
+Alternatively, we can use the _waitForCompletion_ method.

 ```java